 Explore the Great Map of Wales at Pembroke Castle

-The Great Map is currently undergoing renovation and is not accessible to the public.
+The Great Map is currently undergoing renovation.
 Sorry for any inconvenience caused.

 Pembroke Castle is full to the brim of exciting things for visitors to during school holidays.
 In addition to its regular family fun activities such as Knight School, Dragon Days, Falconry Displays, Circus Workshops and Living History Days, there are also a lot of new attractions to feed inquisitive minds and tickle the senses.

 The centrepiece of the new attractions is the Great Map of Wales (pictured).
 This is the largest painting in the UK and the largest map of Wales in the world.
 It demonstrates the location of every important castle and religious landmark in Wales and you can walk or run around the map discovering the location of all of these wonderful places.